saveriomiroddi/qemu/README.md

 -vcpu vcpunum=4,affinity=3 -vcpu vcpunum=5,affinity=7
 ```

-Such configuration will yield, in a Windows guest, 3 physical processors with 2 logical processors each, mapped to the host `CPU`s (1,5), (2,6) and (3,7).
+This will yield, in a Windows guest, 3 physical processors with 2 logical processors each, mapped to the host `CPU`s (1,5), (2,6) and (3,7).

-Note that according to this this result, QEMU exposes the threads (vcpus) sequentially, and Windows interprets physical processors as contiguous blocks.

-The configuration above can be be automated with an interesting exercise in scripting:
+The configuration above can be be automated with:

 ```sh
 # Exclude the core 0, and cluster the threads, sorted by (socket,core)